 Between preparing extensive paperwork and combing through all the applicable alcohol laws in your area, obtaining a liquor license for your business can feel like an uphill battle.
 But don’t get discouraged.
 With this complete guide to acquiring a liquor license, you’ll have all the essential information to boost your chances of success and start selling drinks as soon as possible.

 To make the process of getting your business a liquor license even easier, we’ve broken it all down according to the unique regulations in each state.
 What do you need for a liquor license?
 Explore everything you need to know about selling alcoholic beverages lawfully.

 In the simplest terms, a liquor license is a legal authorization to serve alcohol.
 Most states consider it a privilege and have the right to control how they are awarded.
 A licensing system allows the government to control how alcohol is served.
 Any restaurant or store that wishes to sell alcohol must first obtain a liquor license or permit.
 Each state has its own rules to govern how alcohol can be served, and liquor licenses allow them to enforce those rules by asking bars, restaurants and liquor stores to follow regulations.

 The type of liquor license you need depends on the type of business you run and what kind of alcohol you want to serve.
-On-premise licenses, also called on-sale licenses or on-licenses, are for most bars and restaurants, which serve alcohol for consumption on their property.
-Liquor stores or grocery stores that sell alcohol will instead need off-premise licenses, or off-licenses, to sell alcohol for carryout.
+On-premise licenses, also called on-sale licenses or on-licenses, are for most bars and restaurants that serve alcohol for consumption on their property.
+Liquor or grocery stores selling alcohol need off-premise licenses or off-licenses to sell alcohol for carryout.